 This freemium plugin is designed for both beginner and advanced WordPress site owners — for new users, the interface is based on a drag-and-drop system so creators can easily place images and adjust sizing without touching code.
 Envira Gallery also includes several mobile-friendly templates for free and even more in paid plans, so you won’t have to begin from scratch each time.

-However, the free version will only get you so far.
 With a subscription, you’ll have access to unlimited galleries, Dropbox imports, WooCommerce integration, organizational tools, video galleries, social sharing, and watermarks and password protection to limit unauthorized sharing.
 Most of the plugin's advanced features come from add-ons: The more you pay, the more add-ons you’re allowed.

 Like Envira Gallery, Modula is a freemium WordPress gallery plugin designed to be user-friendly and intuitive while still being flexible enough for experienced WordPress users and developers.